pippinbarr/cart253-2019/modules/libraries-p5-sound/libraries-p5-sound.md

 ## Bigger victories

 - That is already surprisingly evocative and fun to play around with!
-- Crucially this involves the combination of the __power of the library__ (to loop a sound and change its rate dynamically while it plays) with the __power of our programming__ (our knowledge of the `map()` function and how we can use it to convert from one kind of number to another)
+- Crucially this involves the combination of the __power of the library__ (to loop a sound and change its rate dynamically while it plays) and the __power of programming__ (our knowledge of the `map()` function and how we can use it to convert from one kind of number to another)
 - `rate()` is just __fun__

 ---